adaptive-democracy/hopeful-path/book/effective-altruism-and-adaptive-democracy.md

 cooperatives have the potential to indirectly solve many other societal problems. wealth inequality and corporate misalignment have many knock-on effects in terms of how they negatively impact culture and deliberation and values and global health. for example, a facet of problems like obesity is the fact food manufacturers have misaligned incentives.

-this is where EA organizations (or any altruistic organizations) have the opportunity to step in. if we can get a critical mass of cooperatives to the point where they're operating at scale, then we can be fairly confident they can take it from there. this means grants or low or zero interest loans to scaling cooperatives is a very good impact investment in general I think persistent democracy is a very convincing EA initiative.
+this is where EA organizations (or any altruistic organizations) have the opportunity to step in. if we can get a critical mass of cooperatives to the point where they're operating at scale, then we can be fairly confident they can take it from there. this means grants or low or zero interest loans to scaling cooperatives is a very good impact investment in general I think adaptive democracy is a very convincing EA initiative.
 EA has generally centered around utilitarian ethics and a desire to maximize welfare, and I can think of few better ways to do so than to improve coordination efficiency in a way that allows any person to fairly express their preferences.
-I have much more specific theoretical claims about the possible welfare optimality of persistent democracy, and I'll make those in my next talk.
-I think there's a strong chance persistent democracy is optimal
+I have much more specific theoretical claims about the possible welfare optimality of adaptive democracy, and I'll make those in my next talk.
+I think there's a strong chance adaptive democracy is optimal
 -->